NativeScript/nativescript-cli/PLUGINS.md

 * The plugin directory structure must comply with the specification described below.
 * The plugin must contain a valid `package.json` which complies with the specification described below.
 * If the plugin requires any permissions, features or other configuration specifics, it must contain `AndroidManifest.xml` and `Info.plist` file which describe them.
-* (android speciffic) If the plugin has native dependencies, it must contain include.gralde file, which describe them. (suggestion)
+* (Android-only) If the plugin depends on native libraries, it must contain a valid include.gradle file, which describes the dependencies.

 ### Directory Structure